About Upper Mustang Trekking

-We will finalize paperwork-permit for your trip and make a final check of your gear.
+The Managing Director of our company will be there to meet you in the hotel and provide more information about the expedition.
+Your dues must be cleared before we proceed on the trip.
+Afterward, you are free to relax or explore around the city.
+We will finalize paperwork-permit for your trip and make a final check of your equipment.
 In case you need additional trekking equipment, you will have a chance to buy it.
 Sightseeing tours of Kathmandu Valley are also an option.

 Option: We have not included the airfare Kathmandu - Pokhara (USD $120 Per Person).
 The exciting half hour flight from Kathmandu- Pokhara gives you the feeling of a mountain flight, high in the Himalayas where you can see the Langtang, Dhaulagiri and Annapurna ranges.
 If you chose to travel to Kathmandu by flight, we give free Airport Drop and Pick up.
 You need to book this flight before start the trek.

-We trek to Eklo Bhatti on an ascending trail and then through plateaus and narrow stretches to reach Taklam La Pass, 3624m.
-Along the way we get views of Tilicho Peak, Yakawa Kang and Damodar Danda.
-After a short descent to the village of Samar we climb steeply up to a ridge above Samar.
+We trek to Ekla Bhatti on an ascending trail and then through plateaus and narrow stretches to reach Taklam La Pass, 3624m.
+Along the trail, we get the views of Tilicho Peak, Yakawa Kang and Damodar Danda.
+After a short descent to the village of Samar, we climb steeply up to a ridge above Samar.
 A sharp descent leads down to a stream and takes us along cool streams and forests of juniper trees all the way to Syanbochen.
 The local people use the leaves of juniper trees as incense to worship their deities.

 The trail to Yamda La Pass, 3850m goes uphill and passes Tibetan style villages with cozy teahouses and Buddhist chortens.
-After the mountain pass we pass through a forest of poplar trees and barley fields.
+After the mountain pass, we pass through a forest of poplar trees and barley fields.
 The next ascent to Nyi Pass, 4010m, is a little longer.
 We descend to large village of Ghaymi where we stay overnight.
-Ghayami is surrounded by .

 Today, our long walk takes us to Ghiling.
-After lunch we can have a rest, as it will be dusty wind in the afternoon, and spend the evening exploring the area.
+After lunch, we can have rest as it will be dusty wind in the afternoon and spend the evening exploring the area.

 We re-trace our steps back to Chussang.
-The scenery and the view of the Himalayas along the way is superb.
+The scenery and the view of the Himalaya along the way will be appreciative.